 St George’s University Hospitals NHS Foundation Trust treats children and adolescents for growth, endocrine and diabetes problems.
 The endocrine services sees both local and regional patients either at St George’s or at peripheral outreach clinics.

 We have close links with the adult diabetes and endocrine service to ensure a smooth transfer to the adult services

 Specialist clinics aimed at people with general endocrine disorders, covering all aspects of endocrinology including thyroid disease, calcium disorders, neuro-endocrinology and reproductive endocrinology.

 Services we offer

-Across St George’s University Hospitals NHS Foundation Trust NHS Trust we offer a range of services across our site for diabetes and endocrinology:
+Across St George’s University Hospitals NHS Foundation Trust we offer a range of services across our site for diabetes and endocrinology:

 - Medical assessments of diabetes and complications

 - Specialist dietician clinics

 - Structured group education programmes for type 1 (BERTIE) and type 2 diabetes (DESMOND)

 - Insulin pump service and continuous glucose monitoring reviews